pivotal/docs-tap/tanzu-build-service/install-tbs.md

         * Harbor has the form `kp_default_repository: "my-harbor.io/my-project/build-service"`
         * Dockerhub has the form `kp_default_repository: "my-dockerhub-user/build-service"` or `kp_default_repository: "index.docker.io/my-user/build-service"`
         * Google Cloud Registry has the form `kp_default_repository: "gcr.io/my-project/build-service"`
     - `KP-DEFAULT-REPO-SECRET-NAME` is the name of the `kubernetes.io/dockerconfigjson` Secret containing credentials for `KP-DEFAULT-REPO`.
-You can `docker push` to this location with this credential.
+You can write to this location with this credential.
     - `KP-DEFAULT-REPO-SECRET-NAMESPACE` is the namespace of the `kubernetes.io/dockerconfigjson` Secret containing credentials for `KP-DEFAULT-REPO`.
-You can `docker push` to this location with this credential.
+You can write to this location with this credential.
     - `TANZUNET-SECRET-NAME` is the name of the `kubernetes.io/dockerconfigjson` Secret containing credentials for VMware Tanzu Network registry.
     - `TANZUNET-SECRET-NAMESPACE` is the namespace of the `kubernetes.io/dockerconfigjson` Secret containing credentials for the VMware Tanzu Network registry.
     - `DESCRIPTOR-NAME` is the name of the descriptor to import.
 For more information, see [Descriptors](tbs-about.html#descriptors).
 Available options are: